Do you have big goals and dreams, but just don’t know where to start to achieve them?

 This is where you can put your goals into different categories.
 There are two versions of this.

-The first includes these pre-filled categories: Work/Education, Financial, Personal, Health, Social and Spiritual.
+The first includes the following pre-filled categories: Work/Education, Financial, Personal, Health, Social & Spiritual.

-The second is blank, so you can adjust the categories as you like!
+The second is blank, so you can adjust the categories however you’d like!

 Goal Road Map (2 pages)

 Put your main goal at the top, the large tasks associated with it, and then use the to-do list to break down those tasks even further!
 There are also two versions of this, to accommodate for smaller and larger goals!

 Brainstorm page (1 page)

 A simple lined page to, well, brainstorm!
 Sometimes just getting things out of your mind and onto paper can really help you form good goals and actions!